Feral Cats and TNR

 Other efforts to control feral cat populations typically include relocating cats.
 This method is usually less effective because feral cats can typically reproduce faster than they can be removed from the environment.
 TNR operates on the idea that once an entire colony is TNR’d, the existing cats claim the resources within their territory which deters other cats from entering.
 If all cats in a feral colony are TNR’d there is no longer a fight for food and shelter and all cats may have a healthier, safer life as a result.

-TCAP now offers free feral sterilizations for the first 12 feral cats per surgery day at our 5 main locations in Denton, Fort Worth, Burleson, Allen and Hurst on regular surgery days.
+TCAP now offers free feral sterilizations for the first 12 feral cats per surgery day at our 8 main locations in Allen, Arlington, Burleson, Denton, Fort Worth, Garland, Hurst, and Weatherford on regular surgery days.
 Cats must be in individual live traps and their ear will be tipped.
 Caretakers just pay $5.00 for a rabies vaccine.
 Extra fees apply if the cat is crypt orchid or pregnant.
-To learn more about TCAP’s feral policies, visit https://texasforthem.org/feral-cats/feral-fix-program/.